 This on-demand video will be a practical overview of how to get those all-important procurement documents right, in our new series 'Lawyers in Local Government (LLG) - Talking Procurement.'

-Frameworks - still fit for purpose?
+Public procurement frameworks - still fit for purpose?

 Frameworks feel like an institutional part of public procurement in the UK and in Europe.
 Last year Browne Jacobson undertook some market research with the CBI to look at public procurement from the private sector perspective.